Frozen Embryo Transfer Delhi: The Ray of Hope for Infertile Couples?

 Some of the recent studies have shown that compared to fresh embryo transfer, the chances of pregnancy are higher with the frozen embryo transfer.
 Studies also highlight that pregnancies that are conceived through the frozen embryos often have better outcomes as a baby.
-Also, women who want to conceive in the near future can choose to freeze their embryos to use it over time to conceive.
+Also, women who want to conceive in the near future can choose to freeze their embryos to use them over time to conceive.

-The one possible theory behind this is that supraphysiological hormone level created by ovarian stimulation may reduce endometrial receptivity.
+The one possible theory behind this is that supraphysiological hormone levels created by ovarian stimulation may reduce endometrial receptivity.
 The second possible reason is that embryos that survive through the phase of cryopreservation are stronger and can lead to a healthy pregnancy.

 Whatever the reasons behind the success rate, you can always choose to go with frozen embryo transfer after consulting with your professional at the SCIIVF.
 For further information regarding the IVF process please visit the website.